Afrographic/AnkhAPIMocker/README.md

 ## Additional information

-If you found the package useful, you can support me by sending me some cryptoCurrencies (BTC or ETH), here are my wallets adresses
+If you found the package useful, you can support either in Crypto 😏 (BTC or ETH), here are my wallets adresses

 Bitcoin
   ```dart